March 2019 by Adrienne Clark, Monica Frenden, Christi Metropole and Wendy Beaupre

 Saving All the Cats: Live Outcome Options for All Healthy, Outdoor Cats

 Often considered unadoptable and overlooked for rescue, feral and fractious cats can be saved through a Shelter-Neuter-Return program as well as a progressive Barn Placement Program.
-Learn how to start a barn program from scratch, including selecting cats appropriate for barn placement, finding quality homes, proper relocation procedures, and safe handling and sheltering practices.
+Learn about these programs and how to start an SNR program, or a Barn Placement Program.
+The Stray Cat Alliance Return to Field Program has saved thousands of cats since its inception, as has the Austin Animal Center's approach using shelter diversion and the Pet Resource Center.
 The Austin Pets Alive!
-Barn Cat Program saves hundreds of feisty cats each year that would otherwise be slated for euthanasia, and you can, too!
+Barn Cat Program saves hundreds of feisty cats each year that would otherwise be slated for euthanasia and you can, too!
 This presentation was recorded by Maddie's Fund® at the 2019 American Pets Alive!
 Conference.